variejs/docs/forms.md

 ### Set Original Data

-Setting the original data is useful after requests were made and you dont want your users to be able to reset the data to their previous values.
+Setting the original data is useful after requests were made and you don't want your users to be able to reset the data to their previous values.

 ```js